 Adjust spices as per your preferred taste.

-Melon seeds are used to get good consistency in the lauki kofta curry and nice texture as well.
+Melon seeds are used to get creamy consistency and texture.

-Do not forget to squeeze out as much moisture as possible from bottle gourd, else you cannot make dumplings.
+Do not forget to squeeze out as much moisture as possible from the bottle gourd otherwise, it would be difficult to shape koftas..

 Lauki Kofta Curry | Bottle gourd dumpling curry